chronophage/kon-reh/ttrpg/reference/expansions/penance.md

 Floor-as-Leg Procedure
 	1. Seed the Floor: Treat each floor as a Travel “leg.”
 Draw your seed (Spade = place, Heart = actor, Club = pressure, Diamond = leverage) from a reskinned “Dungeon Deck,” or choose elements that match the listed floor.
 Highest rank sets the Floor Clock.
-	2. Set Position: Start at Controlled.
+	2. Set Position: Start at Dominant.
 Adjust during play for bold risks, insight, or rising backlash.
 	3. Track the Floor Clock [4–6]: Use [4] for compact scenes, [5] for tense puzzles/social play, [6] for complex combats or multifaceted dilemmas.
 	4. SB Economy = Revelation Engine: Prefer spending SB to reveal memory, raise stakes, or tilt loyalties over raw damage.
 Draw from the Deck of Consequences when the scene earns it (multiple 1s, spikes in tension) to color omens, debts, or emotional fallout.
 	5. End with a Choice: Each floor ends on a fork that reframes the lich.
 Choices tune Position for the next floor and unlock boons or burdens.